deckerweb/purify-wpforms-lite/README.md

 #### For Code Snippet Version:

-Just manually: Download the latest Snippet version (see above) and import it in _WPForms Lite_. – You can delete the old snippet; then just activate the new one.
+Just manually: Download the latest Snippet version (see above) and import it in your favorite snippets manager plugin. – You can delete the old snippet; then just activate the new one.
 Done.

 ---